mlemort/NiceThings/README.md

 ```ruby
 pod 'NiceThings/OptionalIsNilOrEmpty'
 ```
-Extension to Collection? to know if it is nil or empty.
+Extension of Collection? to know if it is nil or empty.
 ```swift
 let str1: String? = "not a nil or empty string"
 print(str1.isNilOrEmpty)